 - The availability of this reporting procedure does not preclude employees who believe they are being subject to harassing conduct from promptly advising the harasser that his or her behavior is unwelcome and requesting that it be discontinued.

-- Investigation: All complaints will be treated seriously, kept as confidential as possible and investigated fully.
+- Investigation: All complaints will be treated seriously but discreetly, kept as confidential as possible, and investigated fully.
 Faunalytics team members involved in or observing the investigation of such matters are expected to maintain confidentiality and refrain from gossip or speculation concerning the parties to a complaint or Faunalytics’ actions on such matters.

 - All reported allegations of discrimination, intimidation, or harassment will be investigated.

 - All Faunalytics team members will cooperate fully with the investigatory process.
 This includes providing complete and truthful information and, where appropriate, maintaining confidentiality of the process and the parties involved.

 - If an investigation confirms that sexual harassment has occurred, immediate action will be taken to put an end to the harassment.
 Faunalytics will take appropriate corrective actions against anyone found to be in violation of this policy, including possible termination of employment.

 - Faunalytics expressly forbids any retaliation against employees or independent contractors for reporting sexual harassment or discrimination.
 Disciplinary action may be taken against anyone who provides false information related to a violation of this policy or during the course of investigation of a violation.

 - Any Faunalytics team member who feels he or she or they have been subjected to adverse retaliatory action or who has knowledge of retaliatory behavior toward another person is required to report the offender to their supervisor, director, or a board member.